lailayana/my-app/README.md

 # Deploying a Simple react app  on github

-#What is this ?
-A following the tuto of <a href="https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f">@yuribenjamin</a> for create and deploy and github
+I followed the tuto of <a href="https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f">@yuribenjamin</a> for create and deploy and github

 # The steps reminder